dashingsoft/pyarmor/docs/reference/man.rst

 ``assert.call``, ``mix.str`` etc. are changed.

 .. option:: -p NAME

-            private settings for special module or package
+            Private settings for special module or package

 All the settings is only used for specified module `NAME`.

 .. option:: -g, --global

-            do everything in global settings
+            Do everything in global settings

 Without this option, all the changed settings are soted in :term:`Local Configuration Path`, generally it's ``.pyarmor`` in the current path.
 By this